-The Michelson Prizes are scientific awards of $150,000 given annually to young investigators who are applying disruptive research concepts and inventive processes to advance vaccine and immunotherapy research for major global diseases.
+The Michelson Prizes are scientific awards of $150,000 given annually to young investigators who are applying disruptive concepts and inventive processes to advance human immunology, vaccine discovery, and immunotherapy research across major global diseases.

-A rigorous and competitive global search will identify the most innovative projects from young scientists across a broad spectrum of scientific fields.
+A rigorous and competitive international search will identify the most innovative projects from young scientists working across a broad range of scientific fields.
 Proposals will be reviewed by a distinguished committee of internationally-recognized scientists.
-The review committee will be looking for research that challenges dogma, from researchers who clearly articulate a vision that demonstrates an ability to make a lasting impact on vaccine and immunotherapy research.
+The review committee will be looking for research that challenges dogma, from researchers who clearly articulate a vision that demonstrates an ability to look beyond convention to make a lasting impact on vaccine and immunotherapy research.
 We encourage applications from the full spectrum of scientific disciplines related to immunology, vaccine, and immunotherapy research, including but not limited to:

 Dr. Gary K. Michelson is a Board Certified Orthopedic Spinal Surgeon, with more than 900 issued patents worldwide.
 His work has revolutionized the practice of spinal surgery, making such procedures less invasive, less traumatic, safer, faster, and more effective.
 Alya Michelson is an accomplished journalist, who has written in, and been published in four different languages.

 Together they support a broad array of philanthropic endeavors and operate three foundations that they founded and fund; including a medical research foundation, an education foundation, and an animal welfare foundation.
-Further information is available at michelsonmedical.org, 20MM.org, and foundanimals.org.
+Further information is available at michelsonmedical.org, 20MM.